-In this video we walk through the steps for mixing rap vocals, using the track "Profound" by hip-hop artist Kyle Bent.
+In this video we walk through the steps for mixing rap vocals using Nectar 3, demonstrating with the track "Profound" by hip-hop artist Kyle Bent.
 Learn how to unmask the lead vocal from sources that might be getting in the way of its intelligibility.

 First and foremost, it's important to take care of the housekeeping on a lead vocal.
 We're going to use Vocal Assistant in Nectar 3 to do this.
 Vocal Assistant will:

 1. Take care of sibilants (strongly stressed consonants) like "chhh" and "tssss"

 2. Double check the tonal balance of the vocal's frequency spectrum for any muddiness

 3. Ensure you have a consistent, smooth level throughout the vocal

 After opening Vocal Assistant and setting a Vibe to indicate the sonic character of the track, press play to have Nectar 3 listen for all the problems mentioned above.
 If you like what you hear, press Accept, or give it another run through on different parameters if you think it needs a tweak.

 Let's go through what Vocal Assistant did to our example vocal to take care of the housekeeping and add coloration to get us started.
 The first thing Vocal Assistant did was listen to the input and set the Auto Level Mode, which rides your gain for you to make sure that you have a consistent level throughout the entire performance.
 This means no hand-drawn automation, and no fader riding.